 Generally speaking, 4 days in Santorini is a good amount of time to enjoy and get to know the island.
 Needless to say, this will also depend on what you like doing, what time of year you are going, and your budget.

-We’ve put together this guide on what to see in Santorini based on our own experiences on the island in July 2020.
-Firs though, let’s take a look at which time of year might be best to visit.
+I’ve put together this guide on what to see in Santorini based on our own travel experiences on the island, in different seasons.
+First though, let’s take a look at which time of year might be best to visit.

 Best time to visit Santorini

 Most people visit Santorini in summer.
-As we have visited Santorini in both summer and autumn / winter, we would absolutely suggest visiting Santorini in the off-season if you have the luxury of choice.
+As we have visited Santorini in both summer and during the off-season, we would absolutely suggest visiting Santorini in winter if you have the luxury of choice.

 Moreover, several locals have mentioned that sunsets during the off-season are much better than in summer.
 We can actually confirm that – some of the Santorini sunsets we saw in summer 2020 were in fact not that special.
 Seriously!

-If you visit during the off-season, you will also be more likely to find some quiet spots on the island and take photos without the crowds.
-We have seen this ourselves, so we are fans of visiting outside summer.
+The best thing about visiting during the off-season, is that you will be more likely to find some quiet spots on the island and take photos without the crowds.

 We get it though.
 Not many people can take time off in winter.
 In addition, Greece doesn’t really feature as a winter destination in most people’s book.